Common tangents to convex bodies: Introduction

 \section{Introduction}

-It is known since the times of Euclid and Apollonius that two disjoint circles have four common tangents.
-In fact, they had explicit constructions with straightedge and compass to describe these lines.
+It a known since the times of Euclid and Apollonius that two disjoint circles have four common tangents.
+In fact they had explicit constructions with straightedge and compass to describe these lines.

 Note that the circles need to be disjoint for these four tangents to exist; the number of common tangents can be any integer less than four depending on whether the circles are internally/externally tangent, intersecting, or nested.
+This paper is a generalization of this result in the realm of convex geometry; we describe the set of common tangent hyperplanes to suitably separated convex bodies.